Naked mole-rat

 The naked mole-rat (Heterocephalus glaber), also known as the sand puppy, is a burrowing rodent native to the Horn of Africa and parts of Kenya, notably in Somali regions.
-It is closely related to the blesmols and is the only species in the genus Heterocephalus.
+It is the only species in the genus Heterocephalus.

-The naked mole-rat exhibits a highly unusual set of physiological and behavioral traits that allow it to thrive in a harsh underground environment, most notably its being the only mammalian thermoconformer with an almost entirely ectothermic (cold-blooded) form of body temperature regulation, as well as exhibiting eusociality, a complex social structure including a reproductive division of labor, separation of reproductive and non-reproductive castes, and cooperative care of young.
+The naked mole-rat exhibits a highly unusual set of physiological and behavioural traits that allow it to thrive in a harsh underground environment, most notably its being the only mammalian thermoconformer with an almost entirely ectothermic (cold-blooded) form of body temperature regulation, as well as exhibiting eusociality, a complex social structure including a reproductive division of labour, separation of reproductive and non-reproductive castes, and cooperative care of young.
 The closely related Damaraland mole-rat (Fukomys damarensis) is the only other known eusocial mammal.
 Naked mole-rats lack pain sensitivity in their skin, and have very low metabolic and respiratory rates.
-The animal also is remarkable for its longevity and resistance to cancer and oxygen deprivation.
+The animal is also remarkable for its longevity and resistance to cancer and oxygen deprivation.

-While formerly considered to belong to the same family as other African mole-rats, Bathyergidae, more recent investigation places it in a separate family, Heterocephalidae.
+Although closely related to the blesmols, more recent investigation places it in a separate, exclusive family, Heterocephalidae, and no longer in the same family as other African mole-rats, Bathyergidae.